 If you would like any further information on the support we can offer please contact:

-For general enquiries relating to support needs: Helen Mayer-Dean (Head of Study Support and Counselling) HMD@collyers.ac.uk
+For general enquiries relating to support needs: Helen Mayer-Dean Director of Student Support HMD@collyers.ac.uk

 ‘I rely on study support a lot.
 The study support staff are very helpful and efficient.
 They have helped me a lot’.
 (2018) Student feedback